SiLab-Bonn/Embedded-System-Lab/docs/source/gpio.rst

 .. danger::
     The voltage applied to the GPIO pins **must not exceed 3.3 V**.
 When connected to circuits with higher output levels, appropriate levels shifters or resistive dividers must be used.

-There are control registers which configure the GPIO ports to become an input or output port according to the required functionality.
+There are control registers which configure the GPIO pins to become an input or output pin according to the required functionality.
 For simple control tasks this basic I/O function is sufficient.
 For more complex tasks and data transfers requiring higher bandwidth, standardized serial protocols are used.
-To offload the CPU from implementing these protocols and to allow a precise (i.e. hardware controlled) timing, special hardware blocks are available in the I/P periphery to be used with the GPIO ports.
+To offload the CPU from implementing these protocols and to allow a precise (i.e. hardware controlled) timing, special hardware blocks are available in the I/P periphery to be used with the GPIO pins.
 These blocks are enabled by selecting alternative function modes for a given GPIO pin.
 Every GPIO pin can carry an alternate function (up to 6) but not every alternate functions is available to a given pin as described in Table 6-31 in :download:`BCM2837-ARM-Peripherals.pdf <documents/BCM2837-ARM-Peripherals.pdf>`.
 Note that this documents actually describes the predecessor of the BCM2711 the BCM2835 (and not even the BCM2837, as the name suggests), which is used on the Raspberry Pi 1 modules.
-However, the description of the GPIO port and other peripherals is still valid for the newer chip generations - apart from a few details like bus address offsets (see below).
+However, the description of the GPIO pin and other peripherals is still valid for the newer chip generations - apart from a few details like bus address offsets (see below).
 Here is the description of the basic **GPIO Function Register** (see also chapter 6.1 in BCM2837-ARM-Peripherals document):